 What have you discovered or learned about yourself or your practice through the process.
 The impact of your actions on your current or future practice.
 Anything you have learned about yourself in relation to CPD.

-I have learned that I will need to be organised before my student comes, to ensure we are both going to get the most from the placement.
+I learned that I will need to be organised before the student comes, to ensure we both get the most from the placement.
+Practical ways I will do this include having the induction plan prepared, and having time